mcherm/TeachChildrenToSave/src/main/README.txt

       and DELETE.
     * In "Cache key and origin requests" select "Cache policy and origin request policy".
-    * Under that, set the Cache policy to "Cache-Using-JSESSIONID" which is a custom policy I have created that includes the cookie JSESSIONID as part of the cache key.
+    * Under that, set the Cache policy to "CachingDisabled".
-    * Leave "Origin request policy" blank.
+    * Below that, set "Origin request policy" to "AllViewer".
     * In the section for Settings, set the Price class to "Use only North America and Europe".
     * Under Alternate domain name (CNAME) click "Add item" twice.
-    * Populate those fields with "teachchildrentosaveday.org" and "www.teachchildrentosaveday.org".
+    * Populate those fields with "www.teachchildrentosaveday.org" and "teachchildrentosaveday.org".
     * Under Custom SSL certificate, select the certificate for www.teachchildrentosaveday.org.
     * At the bottom, click "Create Distribution".